 Take Rapamune once a day at about the same time each day.
 Taking Rapamune at the same time each day will have the best effect.
 It will also help you remember when to take it.

-If you are also taking cyclosporin, then you must take Rapamune 4 hours after your cyclosporin dose.
+If you are also taking ciclosporin, then you must take Rapamune 4 hours after your ciclosporin dose.

 How long to take Rapamune

 You will need to take Rapamune for the rest of your life, or until your doctor decides to change your immunosuppressive medication.

 If it is almost time for your next dose (within 4 hours), skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember and then go back to taking your medicine as you would normally.